toddproject/todd/docs/installrpi.rst

 Run ToDD Agent
 --------------

 It's likely that you'll want to run the ToDD agent as a service.
-Use this systemd unit file as a starting example:
+Use this systemd unit file as a starting example, and don't forget to enable the service so that it starts automatically at boot!

 .. code-block:: text